top of page

 Manage Your Property’s Water Use With DrizzleX

-DrizzleX gives landlords and property managers a simple way to track water use, find leaks early, and reduce water waste across every unit.
+DrizzleX gives landlords and property managers a simple way to track water use, find leaks early, and reduce water waste in every unit.

 Its AI system helps you see patterns you normally wouldn’t catch, from hidden fixture leaks to unusual spikes in daily usage.